 In 1903 the settlements of Kāwhia, Ōtorohanga, Te Kūiti and Taumarunui were designated native townships.
-This allowed the government to proclaim new towns on Māori land and make sections available to European settlers, thus speeding up the rate of settlement even though the sections were not freehold.
+This allowed the government to proclaim new towns on Māori land and make sections available to European settlers, thus speeding up settlement even though the sections were not freehold.
 From 1910 town sections could be sold.

 Using this item